-The Health Fund is one of the most significant factors impacting the FY 2019 Board of Education's Requested Budget.
+The Health Fund is one of the most significant factors impacting the FY 2019 Approved Budget.
 Due to decisions made beginning in FY 2010 to use fund balance in the Health Fund in order to support new programs, the Health Fund ended FY 2016 with a \$16.5 million deficit fund balance, which grew in FY 2017 to a deficit of \$22.2 million.
-It is anticipated that FY 2018 will end with a cumulative deficit fund balance of \$50.5 million.
+It is anticipated that FY 2018 will end with an increased deficit in the fund balance.
 The Board of Education made it a priority to fix this structural imbalance beginning in FY 2019.
-This decision will ensure that the projected deficit will not grow beyond FY 2018.
+This decision ensured that the projected deficit will not grow beyond FY 2018.
 The Board accomplished this by providing a fiscally responsible budget which required eliminating and repurposing administrative positions and eliminating certain non-mandated programs.
-To address the remaining \$50.5 million projected Health Fund deficit, one-time additional funding was requested.